 The MPS Legislative Committee meets frequently during the Maryland General Assembly to review proposed legislation that involves mental health, substance abuse, patient’s rights, child abuse, psychiatric practice, insurance, parity and related issues.
-This committee liaisons with other MPS committees, the Suburban Maryland Psychiatric Society, our lobbyist, MedChi and other consumer and provider organizations.
+This committee liaisons with other MPS committees, the Washington Psychiatric Society (WPS), our lobbyist, MedChi and other consumer and provider organizations.
 Both state and federal legislation is considered by this committee.

 MPS LAC Board

 The MPS Legislative Action Committee (LAC) provides the main communication mechanism for reviewing Maryland legislation that may impact psychiatry.
 Only members who review legislation have access to this website; however, MPS members may request access by contacting the MPS office.
 The site contains a record of MPS legislative actions from 2006 to present.
 Members are able to comment on current legislation and assist in shaping the position that psychiatry adopts in regards to specific legislation, which is recorded on the LAC Board.